97% Zinfandel, 3% Petite Sirah

 Russian River Valley

 Bob Ponzo has farmed these grapes for us in the Russian River Valley since 1999.
-Bob’s vineyard, on deep gravely loam soils four and a half miles south of Lytton Springs, provides all of the grapes for this zinfandel.
-The Russian River Valley’s cooler microclimate ripens this fruit shortly after Lytton Springs and Geyserville.
+Bob’s vineyard, on deep gravely loam soils four and a half miles south of Lytton Springs provides all the fruit for this zinfandel.
+The Russian River Valley’s cooler microclimate ripens the grapes shortly after Lytton Springs and Geyserville.
 Small amounts of petite sirah are interplanted with zinfandel in the oldest block.

 Bloom: Late May

 Fermentation: No inoculation — natural primary and secondary; rapid color and tannin extraction.
-Pressed at eight days.
+Pressed at seven days.

-All grapes hand harvested.
-Destemmed and crushed.
-Fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria.
-Minimum effective sulfur (35 ppm at crush, 151 ppm over the course of aging).
-Pad filtered at bottling.
+Hand harvested Bob Ponzo vineyard grapes; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; Minimum effective sulfur (35 ppm at crush, 111 ppm over the course of aging); aged in oak barrels; pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 No. of Tasting Notes: 42